flipzoom/ProcessWire-Textformatter-AutoSchema/README.md

 ####Automatic Schema.org Micro Data for basic elements####
 -----------------------------

 AutoSchema module automatically sets the basic micro data attributes of Schema.org.
 For example, for headings, paragraphs, images and links.
-Images are automatically changed to a HTML5 figure tag and the image alt atttribut used as caption.
+Images are automatically changed to a HTML5 figure tag and the image alt attribut used as caption.
 This option can be disabled via the backend.

 ##Installation##